Understanding the science of human movement and performance.

 Why study Exercise and Sport Science?

 Our curriculum is aligned with Sport and Exercise New Zealand, and Exercise and Sport Science Australia.
-After completing our major you will be prepared for their accreditation tests.
+AAfter completing our major you will be prepared to write the accreditation tests for these accrediting bodies.

 There are numerous opportunities for graduates in Exercise and Sport Science.